· · · ·

 The area of the sky isn't equally distributed among the constellations: some describe huge areas, while others are minute.
 The largest, such as Hydra, Virgo and Ursa Major, have areas of around 1,300 square degrees, and each describe about a fiftieth of the sky.
 By comparison, the smallest, like tiny Crux or Equuleus the Foal, have areas of just seventy square degrees or so (about one nine hundredth of the full sky).

 Because 'constellations' are officially defined, some well-known star-groups can't, technically speaking, be described with that term.
-Groups such as the Plough (Big Dipper), the Square of Pegasus or the huge 'superconstellation' of Argo Navis are more properly referred to as asterisms - traditionally accepted groups of stars that don't have an official designation.
+Groups such as the Plough (or Big Dipper), the Square of Pegasus or the huge 'superconstellation' of Argo Navis are more properly referred to as asterisms - traditionally accepted groups of stars that don't have an official designation.

 The Electronic Sky site contains entries for all eighty-eight official constellations, and many of the better known asterisms.
 Visit the Constellations Index for a full list.